-The Guinness choir has been established for more than 65 years and is one of the most prestigious choirs in Ireland.
-It boasts an extensive repertoire of both classical and modern works from Moneverdi’s 1610 Vespers to Andrew Lloyd Webber’s Requiem.
-The choir have also sung works by Haydn, Bach, Handel, Beethoven, Britten, Rutter, Tavener and Part to name but a few.
+The Guinness Choir has been established for more than 65 years and is one of the most prestigious choirs in Ireland.
+It boasts an extensive repertoire of both classical and modern works from Monteverdi’s 1610 Vespers to Andrew Lloyd Webber’s Requiem.
+The choir has also sung works by Haydn, Bach, Handel, Beethoven, Britten, Rutter, Taverner and Part to name but a few.

 In addition to our Dublin based concerts, we have a tradition of performing around Ireland including Belfast, Longford, Birr, Waterford and Wexford.

 If you enjoy singing as part of a sociable group, with professional orchestras and soloists, and performing the great choral works and if you are committed to attend our rehearsals, then you will definitely enjoy and benefit from becoming a Member of The Guinness Choir.

 Members of the choir are friendly and approachable.
 There are regular opportunities to socialise with other members as well as organised workshops and away trips.

 Here’s what some recent members have to say:

 I joined the Guinness Choir because I love singing and meeting new people, and because they rehearse just down the road from where I live!
 It is great to meet like-minded people when you are new in an area, and the Guinness Choir provides in that regard.
 It is lots of fun, as well as challenging, to learn complex pieces like the Bach “Mass in B Minor” (June 2018) and the satisfaction levels are fabulous once you get the hang of it!
 We sing a good mixture of pieces, from classical (my favourite) to modern (hmmm…), so it keeps everyone happy at least SOME of the time!